Skip to Content

 Heart attack treatment

 The majority of damage caused by a heart attack occurs within the first two hours of symptom onset, so seeking immediate care is crucial.
-Our emergency room doctors provide fast treatment for patients experiencing heart attacks.
+Our emergency doctors provide treatment for individuals experiencing heart attacks.

 Additionally, our cardiology program is designed to expedite initial treatment and offer continued follow-up care after a heart event.